 At this juncture let us briefly review TH1 and TH2 immune responses.

-predominant in patients with bronchial asthma and nasal polyposis
+predominant.
+TH2 becomes predominant in patients with bronchial asthma and nasal polyposis where as

-responsibe for the immunological mechanism of the body.
-Basically
+cytokines which are responsibe for the immunological mechanism of the body.
+Basically the cytokines

-Cytokines secreted by T – helper cells type I. These are inflammatory mediators and hence known as proinflammatory cytokines.
+1. Cytokines secreted by T-helper cells type I. These are inflammatory mediators and are hence known as proinflammatory cytokines.

-Cytokines secreted by T – helper cells type II.
+2. Cytokines secreted by T-helper cells type II.
 These inflammatory mediators are known for their anti inflammatory response.
-They are also know to evoke allergic response.
+They are also known to evoke allergic response

 Co morbid conditions associated with nasal polyposis:

 2. Generalized atopic status

 Role of nasal allergy in the pathogenesis of nasal polypi:

 Studies have demonstrated that there is no significant increase in the incidence of nasal polypi in patients